eli-johnson-04/portfolio/activity/!01-23-2025-Turning-Old-iPad-Mini-into-a-Monitor.md

 ## The music screen
 I saw a TikTok a few years ago about someone who turned an old iPad into an extra display for their computer, and I remembered this over Christmas break '24.
 Unfortunately, my iPad was at school and I had two weeks left of break.
 It would have to wait.

 I got back to Gainesville and got to work.
 I found the app that does the thing, Splashtop Wired XDisplay, and miraculously it works with iOS, like, 9.
-It does this over a **lightning** cable (you know, the 13-year old cable format?), so I set it up on my PC and my iPad.
-The case has a cool stand too, so I was able to prop it up really nice and I really just use it as a music display.
+It does this over a **lightning** cable (you know, the cable from 2012?), so I set it up on my PC and my iPad.
+The case has a cool stand too, so I was able to prop it up all nice and I really just use it as a music display.
 I love it!
 It's a little small for anything else, but perfect to watch lyrics go by, or to have a cool audio visualizer while playing Guitar Hero.
 Windows recognizes it as a genuine display, and I keep it all the way on the "left" so I can still use my taskbar on the bottom.
 Check it out (and say hi to the duckies)!

 ![iPad Mini Monitor](images/activity/ipad-monitor.webp)